Trust is rocket fuel for your career advancement.

 They do these things because they trust you and that means you are absurdly knowledgeable about something and consistently produce positive results.

 You may be working with fans you’ve never met personally because your work is virtual in nature.
-Building trust in virtual environments is not difficult, but it does require a different approach when you can’t bring the person a fresh Starbucks (although you could send a Starbucks egift card.)
+Building trust in virtual environments is challenging; it requires a different approach when you can’t bring the person a fresh Starbucks (although you could send a Starbucks egift card.)

 Any research on building trust indicates you need to be consistently reliable, personable and honest.
-But you already knew that and you’re already the kind of person who habitually goes above and beyond.
+But you already knew that.

 Let’s take a cue from brainiac professors Jeffrey Dyer, Hal Gregersen and Clayton Christensen, authors of “The Innovators’ DNA” in Harvard Business Review.
 They write, “Innovators carefully, intentionally, and consistently look out for small behavioral details—in the activities of customers, suppliers, and other companies—in order to gain insights about new ways of doing things.” (italics – mine.)

 Key word: small behavioral details.
-That’s essential not only for innovation, which is any significant positive change, but for building trust and fandom.
+That’s essential not only for innovation, but for building trust and fandom.
 Here are 5 small actionable steps to build trust and fertilize your fan base, whether they’re in town or across 12 time zones.

 Aiming to arrive early means mostly you’ll be on time.
 Any early arrival means you have time to collect your thoughts and focus more easily on the purpose of the meeting – you’re not stressed or distracted by your tardiness.